Wireless fire alarm systems

 Should I get a wireless fire alarm system?

 There are many benefits to installing a wireless fire alarm system, but there are some downsides too.
 It’s important to always weigh these up with some consideration.
-Here’s some of the pros and cons for you to think about before you make a decision:

 The benefits of wireless fire alarm systems:

 - They are reliable as a wired system and tested to Irish and European standards